-Hola – welcome to Ecuador, and the second-highest capital in the world.
-And thank you for joining our Galápagos Gay Cruise.
+Hola!
+Welcome to Ecuador, and the second-highest capital in the world.
 After a 10AM Kickoff Meeting we’ve planned a full-day city tour including La Compañia de Jesus, the most beautiful church in the Americas, and Calle La Ronda, Quito’s oldest street.
 Then we’re off to the Equator museum where you’ll get a keen sense of what it means to be equidistant from the world’s two poles.
 A Welcome Dinner ends our day, but officially starts the holiday.
 PLEASE NOTE: Given the city’s high altitude consider arriving the day before, so your body can adjust to the thinner air.

 Today we fly to the Galapagos, and board the sumptuous Queen Beatriz, our home for the next week.
 This is mainly a travel day, but in the afternoon we’ll explore Red Hill, a national park with an established breeding program and information center for tortoises.
 See the creatures in their natural habitat and learn about their origin, evolution and threatened future.

 Bartolomé is a newer island with traces of its volcanic past visible everywhere—it really feels like you’re on the moon.
 Here’s where you can check out Pinnacle Rock, one of the most photographed landmarks in the Galapagos that thrusts out from the water like a tooth.
 Then consider a hike to the top of a dormant volcano for superb views of Sullivan Bay across the water.
 Our day ends with 1.5 hours of snorkelling plus a ride on a panga boat.